kragen/derctuo/veskeno-outline.md

       return 0;
     }

-After testing some simple examples, I downloaded Linus Åkesson's implementation of Conway's Game of Life (pbuh, QEPD):
+After testing some simple examples, I downloaded Linus Åkesson’s implementation of Conway’s Game of Life (pbuh, QEPD):

                 Linus Akesson presents:
                        The Game Of Life implemented in Brainfuck